VitorRenk/File-Manipulation/README.md

-One of my file manipulation codes during my studies in the C language.
+One of my file manipulation codes from my studies in the C language.